-Where to Stay in Washington DC: Best Areas and Hotels
+Where to Stay in Washington D.C.: 10 Best Areas

-Welcome to my insider guide choosing the best places to stay in Washington DC.
+Welcome to my insider guide choosing where to stay in Washington D.C. – best areas to stay in Washington D.C.
 This city is the capital of the USA and its political center.
 But there is so much to see and do that you are sure to have a fascinating and memorable stay here.

 Washington is a large city, though, and what I’m going to do here is to describe the very best parts of the city so that you can decide which area best suits your needs and those of your fellow travelers.